-Parasitic drag is caused by moving a solid object through a fluid.
-Parasitic drag is made up of multiple components including form drag and skin friction drag.
+By contrast, parasitic drag is caused by moving a solid object through a fluid.
+This type of drag is made up of multiple components, which includes “form drag” and “skin friction drag”.
 In aviation, induced drag tends to be greater at lower speeds because a high angle of attack is required to maintain lift, so as speed increases this drag becomes much less, but parasitic drag increases because the fluid is flowing faster around protruding objects increasing friction.
-The combined overall drag curve is minimal at some airspeeds and an will be at or close to its optimal efficiency.
-Pilots will use this speed to maximize fuel consumption.
+The combined overall drag curve is minimal at some airspeeds and will be at or close to its optimal efficiency.

 Wave drag (compressibility drag) is created by the presence of a body moving at high speed through a compressible fluid.
 In aerodynamics, wave drag consists of multiple components depending on the speed regime of the flight.
-In transonic flight (Mach 0.5 but less than 1.0), wave drag is the result of local supersonic flow are created.
-Supersonic flow occurs on bodies traveling well below the speed of sound, as the local speed of air on a body increases when it accelerates over the body so, aircraft flying at transonic speed often incur wave drag during operation.
-This increases as speed nears the supersonic barrier of Mach 1.0.
+In transonic flight – at speeds of Mach 0.5 or greater, but still less than Mach 1.0 (aka. speed of sound) – wave drag is the result of local supersonic flow.

 In supersonic flight, wave drag is the result of oblique shockwaves formed at the leading and trailing edges of the body.
 In highly supersonic flows bow waves will form instead.
 At supersonic speeds, wave drag is commonly separated into two components, supersonic lift-dependent wave drag and supersonic volume-dependent wave drag.